AandersonL/aandersonl.github.io/_posts/2020-11-30-Manipulating-elf-with-felf.markdown

 ### Finding the section string table

-Ok, now let's start the real job to get the section string table and change the ***.text*** section name, In order to accomplish that we need the the first entry in the section array structure and get the total bytes used by this array, all this informations can be found in the elf header in the following fields:
+Ok, now let's start the real job to get the section ***.text*** his name, In order to accomplish that we need the the first entry in the section array structure and get the total bytes used by this array, all this informations can be found in the elf header in the following fields:

 * e_shnum - Holds the number of sections that our ELF file has
 * e_shentsize - Holds the total raw size of each section
 * e_shoff - Holds the offset of the first entry in the array

-Knowing all that, we can calculate where the section array starts by getting the address of the mapped file + the ***e_shoff*** and then create a ***for*** loop where each "jump" is the index * e_shentsize, that way we can jump in each element of the array.
+Knowing all that, we can calculate where the section array starts by getting the address of the mapped file + the ***e_shoff*** and then create a ***for*** loop where each "jump" is the index * e_shentsize, that way we can jump in each element of the array, after reach the .text section we can get where in the string table his name is defined.

 ```c
 Elf64_Ehdr* elf_header = (Elf64_Ehdr*) addr;